 The core challenge, and one of the primary reasons for creating OSCAL, is that concepts like security controls and profiles are represented today largely in proprietary ways.
-In many cases they are written in prose documents that are imprecise, lead to differences in interpretation, and are not machine-readable; meaning that the prose instructions require someone to manually implement the control in information systems in order for the tool to use the information.
+In many cases they are written in prose documents that are imprecise, lead to differences in interpretation, and are not machine-readable; meaning that the prose instructions require someone to manually implement the control in systems in order for the tool to use the information.

 Assessing Control Implementations Across Multiple Components

-Organizations are also struggling with information systems that have many different components.
+Organizations are also struggling with systems that have many different components.
 Some components require the use of different profiles per component; this is commonly the case with cloud environments.
 Also, systems can be multi-tenant or have mixed ownership of components (often referred to as shared responsibility).
 Information system owners need to be able to assess the security of these systems against their specific requirements and to simultaneously provide these views to their stakeholders.